TedHusted/awake/awake.md/awake.md

 “No.” Noah sighs.

-“What is your sexuality on the Kinsey Scale, zero to six, where zero is exclusively heterosexual and six is exclusively homosexual.”
+“What is your sexuality on the Kinsey Scale, from zero to six.
+Where zero is exclusively heterosexual and six is exclusively homosexual.”

 After a moment, Noah answers “One.
 Er, Two.
 No, One.
 Final answer.”

 Noah grumbles, “I hope this does not turn a sexuality quiz.”

-The screen churns for a moment and a small animation appears in the corner of the screen — a pixelated brush gradually shaping a caricature.
+The screen churns for a moment and a small animation appears in the corner of the screen.
+A pixelated brush shapes a caricature bit by bit.

 The screen blinks.
 The SI-generated caricature spins into focus, fully rendered.
-Noah’s digital likeness smirks back at him from the screen, eyebrows slightly raised in a playful expression.
-The broad strokes of his features are there — his squared jaw, short-cropped coarse hair, broad nose, dark complexion, salt-and-pepper beard.
+Noah’s digital likeness smirks back at him from the screen.
+His eyebrows raised in a playful expression.
+The broad strokes of his features are there.
+His squared jaw, short-cropped coarse hair, broad nose, dark complexion, salt-and-pepper beard.
 Even his tendency to lean forward when he focuses.

 “If I were a character in a graphic novel, that would definitely look like me,” he chuckles.